Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/01-graphs.md

 - Mapping Services (Google Maps): Building transportation systems.
 - Social Media: Graphing connections between users.
 - Operating Systems: Use graphs to allocate resources.
-- World wide web: Graphing connections between web pages.
+- World Wide Web: Graphing connections between web pages.

 In an interview setting, you may be asked to use graphs to do the following: